• Menu

 Oral Rehydration

 We recommend Hydralytes.
 Vomiting and diarrhoea can lead to dehydration.
-Drinking hydralytes restores vital electrolytes back into your system.
+Drinking hydralytes restores vital electrolytes into your system.
 We prefer to carry the tablets in our medical kit.

 Diarrhoea Relief